Lovesidge History, Family Crest & Coats of Arms

 Early History of the Lovesidge family

-Another 155 words (11 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Lovesidge History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lovesidge research.
+Another 78 words (6 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Lovesidge History in all our PDF Extended History products and printed products wherever possible.

 Lovesidge Spelling Variations